7-9 September 2021

 Deadline to register for the event: 24 August 2021

-The 2021 UN/Austria Symposium "Space Applications for Food Systems" will take place from 7 to 9 September in Graz and also online.
+The 2021 UN/Austria Symposium "Space Applications for Food Systems" will take place online from 7 to 9 September.
 This year's key topic is how space technologies support food systems and thus contribute to activities around the UN Food Systems Summit convened by the UN Secretary General.
 This Summit is part of the Decade of Action to achieve the 17 Sustainable Development Goals (SDGs) by 2030, each of which depends to some degree on healthier, more sustainable and equitable food systems.

 The term "food systems" refers to the activities involved in producing, processing, transporting and consuming food.
 The Food Systems Summit will address the following five action areas: